sdiehl/wiwinwlh/tutorial.md

 Do I need to Learn Category Theory?
 -----------------------------------

 Short answer: <b>No</b>.
-Most of the idea of category aren't really applicable to writing Haskell.
+Most of the idea of category theory aren't really applicable to writing Haskell.

-The long answer: It is not necessary to learn, but so few things in life are.
+The long answer: It is not strictly necessary to learn, but so few things in life are.
 Learning new topics and ways of thinking about problems only enrich your thinking and give you new ways of thinking about code and abstractions.
 Category theory is never going to help you write a web application better but it may give you insights into problems that algebraic in nature.
-A few (read as less than
-10) or so Haskellers espouse philosophies about it being an inspiration for certain abstractions.
+A few (read as less than 10) or so Haskellers espouse philosophies about it being an inspiration for certain abstractions, but most do not.

-Grossly speaking category theory is not terribly important to Haskell programming, and although some libraries derive some inspiration from the subject; most do not.
-What is more important is a general understanding of equational reasoning and a familiarity with various algebraic relations.
+Some understanding of abstract algebra, conventions for discussing algebraic structures and equation reasoning with laws are essential to modern Haskell and we will discuss these leading up to some basic category theory.

 Abstract Algebra
 ----------------